roymasad/fragnauts/README.md

 # Fragnauts

 A 3D online multiplayer game inspired by Dropzone, featuring combat on tiny random 3D planets.
-Built with BabylonJS and TypeScript.
+Built with BabylonJS, Firebase and TypeScript.

 ![](screenshot.jpg)

 ## Description

-Fragnauts is an exciting 3D game where players engage in combat across procedurally generated small planets.
+Fragnauts is a 3D game prototype where players engage in combat across procedurally generated small planets/asteroids.
 The game combines tactical gameplay elements inspired by Dropzone with the unique challenge of spherical combat environments.

 ### Features